scottgeigel/stoplight.io/netlify/blog-posts/what-is-the-meaning-of-api-testing.md

   - blog-api-testing
 publishedDate: 2019-04-17T17:11:27.560Z
 author: Adam DuVander
-title: What is the Meaning of API Testing
+title: What is the Meaning of API Testing?
 subtitle: How and why to use OpenAPI contract testing for your API
 image: /images/formulas-and-equations.jpg
 color: black